Aribs01/laravel-payment-app/README.md

 Once everything is in place and database is running run

 `php artisan serve` to start the application on your localhost port 8000

+### 9. Test Using Postman
+Open Postman application to test using endpoints in the API documentation

+`php artisan serve` to start the application on your localhost port 8000